 3. Happy hours

 Homecoming weekend can be much more than one event.
 With current and former students returning to campus, alumni leaders can capitalize on a large membership base all in the same place at the same time.
+Work with the university ahead of time and coordinate your alumni chapter event with theirs — you’ll get a lot of freebies in terms of promotion, such as inclusion in the university’s alumni magazine, event calendar, email newsletter, and any other items they send out.

-5. Undergrad chapter events
+5. Chapter events

 Most Greek communities and honor societies have longstanding events and ceremonies in which current and former members can share.
 Whether they’re initiations, galas, or graduations, it’s important to remind and invite alumni to return and participate in the customs and rituals of their communities.
 In the busy day-to-day of post-collegiate life, alumni chapter leaders can help increase member attendance by providing early notice and an annual calendar of major events.